IsyFact/isyfact.github.io/README.md

 ```

 > [!IMPORTANT]
-> The build will contain errors at this point, because the template documents aren't properly built.
+> The build will contain errors at this point, because the template documents aren't built properly.
 They still require a Maven build which doesn't happen inside Antora.
 > The errors look like this and can be safely ignored for now:
 > ```
 > ERROR (asciidoctor): target of xref not found: methodik:attachment$vorlage-generated/IsyFact-Vorlage-Systementwurf.zip